GeotrekCE/Geotrek-rando-v3/docs/customization.md

 Icons are provided by Geotrek-admin API.
 See [icons documentation](icons.md) to know how they have to be designed.

-## Favicon, mobile phone icons and splashscreens
+## Images, avicon, mobile phone icons and splashscreens

-These files need to be in the correct folder during the buil phase and therefore, we created a specific "medias" folder in the customization repository.
+These files need to be in the correct folder during the build process and therefore, we created a specific `medias` folder in the customization repository.

-It provides 6 specific medias to customize:
+It provides 6 default images that can be customized:

-- android-icon.png: It has to be 144x144px and controls the icon appearing on android phones
+- android-icon.png: It has to be 144x144px and controls the icon appearing on Android phones
 - maskable-icon.png: It hass to be 144x144px and will be used only on android phones enabling round icons (it will hence be cropped to fit a circle by the android phones)
-- ios-icon.png: It has to be 144x144px and controls the icon appearing on ios phones
+- ios-icon.png: It has to be 144x144px and controls the icon appearing on iOS phones
-- android-splashscreen.png: It has to be 512x512px and controls the splashscreen appearing on ios phones
+- android-splashscreen.png: It has to be 512x512px and controls the splashscreen appearing on Android phones
-- ios-splashscreen.png: It has to be 512x512px and controls the splashscreen appearing on ios phones
+- ios-splashscreen.png: It has to be 512x512px and controls the splashscreen appearing on iOS phones
 - favicon.png: It will be used as the favicon in web browsers

+You can also add images and other files in the `medias` folder to be used as logo, images in HTML parts and static pages.
+They will be available on "url-geotrek-rando/medias/image-name.jpg" and can be linked as "/medias/image-name.jpg".

 ## Apply changes

-After each customization changes, you'll have to rebuild the Docker image by running:
+After each customization changes, you'll have to rebuild the customized Docker image by running:

 ```bash
 docker build -t geotrek-rando --build-arg VERSION={YOUR_VERSION} .